-	- No intent to fraud,
+- You had no intent to fraud,

 Note that it is not a defense that the victim(s) did not end up losing money.

 3.1.
-The defendant had no intent to defraud
+You had no intent to defraud

 Ann in the above example grabbed Mike’s Capital One by mistake, and she had no idea she was swiping his card when making her daily purchases.
 Therefore, Ann had no “intent to defraud” Mike, Capital One, or the merchants.
 Of course, Ann is civilly liable to pay back Mike for the purchases.

 3.3.
-The police committed an illegal search
+The police performed an illegal search

 The waiting period for sealing past fraud convictions depends on whether they were felonies, gross misdemeanors, or misdemeanors:

 |Category D felony (the majority of cases)||5 years after the case ends|